frelon/suse-elemental/docs/building-linux-image.md

 This example demonstrates how you can create a system extension image and wrap it inside a tarball that will be later provided during OS installation.

-The following builds an extension image for the `elemental3-toolkit` command line client.
+The following builds an extension image for the `elemental3-toolkit` command-line interface.

 > **NOTE:** The below steps use the `mkosi` tool.
 For more information on the tool, refer to the [upstream repository](https://github.com/systemd/mkosi).